Mesoamerican Preclassic period: San José Mogote, Oaxaca

 A manifestation of monumental architecture in Mesoamerica is the ceremonial center of San José Mogote.
-It concerns a village located in the valley of Etla, one of the central valleys of Oaxaca. the village of Mogote (whose original name is unknown) was the most important of all settlements in the region, and had its peak at the end of the early Preclassic.
+It concerns a village located in the valley of Etla, one of the central valleys of Oaxaca.
+The village of Mogote (whose original name is unknown) was the most important of all settlements in the region, and had its peak at the end of the early Preclassic.
 Its decline is associated with the construction of Monte Albán, the classical capital of the Zapotecs, towards the end of the mid-Preclassic.
 Mogote was a farming village, which controlled the central region of Oaxaca (occupied until then by Zapotecs) and maintained relations with the OImec.

 La Mixteca

 La Mixteca is a region shared by the current states of Oaxaca, Puebla and Guerrero.
-It is a zone the presents evidence of ancient settlements.
-During the early Preclassic, the principle site of the region was Yucuita (from Mixtec yuku 'hill' and ita 'flower', together meaning 'hill of the flowers'), a town with a few hundred inhabitants, founded around 1400 B. C. The settlement consisted of a central stone platform, around which huts were constructed.
+It is a zone that presents evidence of ancient settlements.
+During the early Preclassic, the principal site of the region was Yucuita (from Mixtec yuku 'hill' and ita 'flower', together meaning 'hill of the flowers'), a town with a few hundred inhabitants, founded around 1400 B. C. The settlement consisted of a central stone platform, around which huts were constructed.
 Monte Negro was later established.

 Mid-Preclassic

 Monument 1 of La Venta.
 The Olmec culture is traditionally considered the mother culture.
 However, today archaeologists and anthropologists agree that the Mesoamerican civilization process was the product of a combined development of various societies, which converged in what is called Olmec culture.

 The second part of the preclassic is termed the mid-Preclassic, and comprises the period between 1200 and 400 B. C. It was a period of intense technological changes, especially in respect to agriculture.
 In some regions, the first systems of irrigation and water control were constructed.
-In his book about Mesoamerican agriculture, Ángel Palerm considered that the movement of large amounts of workers for the construction of hydraulic systems is an indication of segmented society, with a stronge centralized state.
+In his book about Mesoamerican agriculture, Ángel Palerm considered that the movement of large amounts of workers for the construction of hydraulic systems is an indication of segmented society, with a strong centralized state.